elixir-lang/elixir/docs/2_diving_in.md

     iex> if false, do: 1 + 2, else: 10 + 3
     13

-However, most of the times if clauses are much longer than the examples above.
+However, most of the times `if` clauses are longer than the examples above.
 In such cases, we usually use the block format:

     iex> if true do
     ...>   1 + 2